Builderb0y/Vertigo/readme.md

 # Q&A

+Q: Does it help with vanilla/non-tall worlds?
+A: Not really, unless you have a very small view distance.

-Q: Does this mod have to be installed on both the client and the server to work?
+Q: Does this mod need to be installed on both the client and the server to work?
 A: Yes.

 Q: Will things break if I only have it installed on one side?
 A: Hopefully not.

 Q: Does Vertigo affect any server-side mechanics?
 Like mob spawning or block ticking?
 A: No.

 Q: What counts as "near the player vertically"?
 A: The vertical sync distance is the same as the horizontal sync distance, which is the same as your view distance (or the server's view distance; whichever one is smaller).